AdobeDocs/experience-platform.zh-Hant/help/identity-service/home.md

 ## 資料治理

-Adobe Experience Platform是以隱私權為考量而建立，並包含資料治理架構，以保護客戶PII資料。 「電子郵件」或「電話」名稱空間下的身分資料預設會加密，但為了確保機密資料在保存前已加密，資料使用標籤可在收到資料時或傳入資料時套用至資料 [!DNL Platform]。 如需詳細資訊，請閱讀資 [料治理概觀](../data-governance/home.md)。
+Adobe Experience Platform was built with privacy in mind and includes a data governance framework to protect your customer PII data.
+Identity data under the &quot;email&quot; or &quot;phone&quot; namespace is encrypted by default, but in order to ensure sensitive data is encrypted before it is persisted, data usage labels can be applied to data as it is ingested or once it arrives in [!DNL Platform].
+For more information, please read the [Data Governance overview](../data-governance/home.md).

 ## 後續步驟

-現在，您已瞭解其關鍵概 [!DNL Identity Service] 念及其在其中的角色 [!DNL Experience Platform]，可以開始學習如何使用您的識別圖表 [!DNL Identity Service API](./api/getting-started.md)。
+Now that you understand the key concepts of [!DNL Identity Service] and its role within [!DNL Experience Platform], you can begin to learn how to work with your identity graph using the [!DNL Identity Service API](./api/getting-started.md).